 The Municipality of Hinoba-an, a 1st class municipality of Negros Occidental, published in 2019 an Invitation to Bid on PhilGEPS for their Enhanced Comprehensive Land Use Plan amounting to P850,000.

+Formulating the Comprehensive Land Use Plan is often done through hiring external consultants.
 Besides consultant fees, additional costs may be incurred for travel expenses, food for workshops and meetings, and the daily opportunity cost of officials involved in the planning process.

 What are penalties for local officials of a local government unit without an updated Comprehensive Land Use Plan?